shaggy76/GCD-Programming-Assignment/CODEBOOK.md

 Below is the original code book from the original dataset.
-First is a desription of 'summary.txt' created by run_anlaysis.R.
+First is a desription of 'summary.txt' created by run_anlaysis.R added by Scott Harrison for the Getting and Cleaning Data programming assignment.

 'summary.txt' Code Book
 =======================